18 Apr What Are Furnace Air Filters?

 How Much Do Furnace Air Filters Cost?

-- Those that filter large particles such as household dust, lint, dust mites, pollen, and pet dander.
+- large particles, including household dust, lint, dust mites, pollen, and pet dander.

-- Those that filter small particles such as bacteria and mold spores.
+- small particles, including bacteria and mold spores.

-- Those that filter smoke, smog, microscopic allergens, plus any particles that can carry viruses.
+- smoke, smog, microscopic allergens, plus any particles that can carry viruses.

 Best Practices for Furnace Air Filters

-One benefit of regularly changing or cleaning your furnace air filter is that it helps to extend the life of your HVAC system.
+One benefit of regularly changing or cleaning your furnace air filter is extending the life of your HVAC system.
 Your furnace won’t have to work as hard to heat your home, which means components may wear out less frequently.
 When your furnace doesn’t have to run as hard to heat your home, you’ll also be saving on energy consumption, resulting in lower energy bills.
 A clean furnace air filter also means you’re breathing cleaner air in your home.
 This is a big benefit for those who suffer with allergies or respiratory conditions such as asthma.
-Another pro of having a properly functioning furnace air filter is that you may have to dust and vacuum less, as the HVAC filtration system will do some of this heavy lifting for you.
+Additionally, air filters contribute towards less dust and vacuuming because the HVAC filtration system does some of this heavy lifting.

-It is recommended that you replace or clean your furnace’s air filter approximately 4 to 6 times per year in order to maximize efficiency and home comfort.
-While you may be able to replace or clean your furnace air filter yourself, there’s no substitute for having a qualified HVAC professional service your unit as part of your seasonal home maintenance.
+Experts recommend replacement or cleaning your furnace’s air filter approximately 4 to 6 times per year.
+Routine replacement helps maximize efficiency and home comfort.
+For some replacing or cleaning your furnace air filter remains a DIY task.
+However, for those without experience, qualified HVAC professionals provide service as part of seasonal home maintenance.